evanleck/sinatra-boilerplate/README.md

   * a better `erb` method so you don't have to do crap like `erb :"folder/file"` anymore

+## How to Use It

+You like it? **Awesome!** Here's how to use it:

+1. Clone this project: `git clone git://github.com/l3ck/sinatra-boilerplate.git sinatra-boilerplate`
+2. `CD` into the clone: `cd sinatra-boilerplate`
+3. Export a clean version: `git checkout-index --prefix=git-export-dir/ -a`
+4. Copy the newly created folder `git-export-dir` out of `sinatra-boilerplate`.
+5. Rename it.
+6. Start hacking!
+Your boilerplate is in that directory!

 ## Acknowledgements

 All the stuff used here is either open source or donation ware and totally the work of the people who made it, not me.
 I just put the pieces together and bundled it up all pretty-like.
 This little starter package wouldn't be possible without the awesome work these guys have done and their generosity in sharing their code with the rest of us.